home-assistant/home-assistant.io/source/_docs/installation/docker.markdown

 ### QNAP NAS

-As QNAP within QTS now supports Docker (with a neat UI), you can simply install Home Assistant using docker without the need for command-line.
+As QNAP within QTS now supports Docker (with a neat UI), you can simply install Home Assistant using Docker without the need for command-line.
 For details about the package (including compatibility-information, if your NAS is supported), see <https://www.qnap.com/solution/container_station/en/index.php>

 The steps would be:

 - Install "Container Station" package on your Qnap NAS
 - Launch Container Station and move to "Create Container"-section
-- Search image "homeassistant/home-assistant" with Docker hub and click on "Install" Make attention to CPU architecture of your NAS.
+- Search image "homeassistant/home-assistant" with Docker Hub and click on "Install" Make attention to CPU architecture of your NAS.
 For ARM CPU types the correct image is "homeassistant/armhf-homeassistant"
 - Choose "latest" version and click next
 - Choose a container-name you want (e.g., "homeassistant")